colinf/modal-vue/README.md

 This is the function to called when the close button of the modal dialog is clicked.
 This can do whatever you need it to, but don't forget to change the state which controls the showModal prop or you will have a dialog for life.

 #### containerClass
-This is optional and specifies a CSS class to be used for the <div> that wraps the modal dialog if required.
+This is optional and specifies a Bootstrap container class to be used for the `<div>` that wraps the modal dialog if required.

 ### slots